 A nice feature of the Baby Glock is the fact that it can accept factory magazines from other Glock variants, such as the Glock 17, Glock 18, and Glock 19.

 The Baby Glock is bigger and heavier than any of the other 9mm options on our list.
-This of course is not ideal when considering concealed carry, however if you have bigger hands and prefer a gun with a bigger magazine capacity, then the Baby Glock might just be the best concealed carry 9mm for your personal requirements.
+This of course is not ideal when considering concealed carry, however if you have bigger hands and prefer a gun with a bigger magazine capacity, then the Baby Glock might just be the right concealed carry 9mm for your personal requirements.

 At a MSRP of approximately $500, the Baby Glock is not the most expensive compact 9mm, but it is not the cheapest either!
 Only the Kahr PM9 is more expensive on our list of 9mm compact guns.